StanleyWan/FCND-Controls-CPP/README.md

 ![s4testfaul](./images/s2testfail.png)

-The following is the result of the Altitude Controller with integral control
+The following is the result of the Altitude Controller with integral control.
+We can see the red drone is passed.
 <p align="center">
 <img src="images/scenario4_pass.gif" width="500"/>
 </p>